duskpoet/martlet/article.md

 }
 ```

 I think `connect` and `close` are pretty obvious functions, let me explain the `transact` method.
 It should accept a function that would be called with a function that accepts a query text and returns a promise with an intermediate result.
 This complexity is required to have a general interface that would provide ability to run multiple queries inside of a transaction.
+It's easier to grasp by looking at the usage example.

 So this is how the adapter looks for the postgres driver:
 ```javascript